 The Purchase Plan Will No Longer Have Shares Available for Purchase.
-As of July 1, 2019, only 322,938 shares remained available for purchase under the Purchase Plan.
-Based on historical usage, we estimate that these shares would only be sufficient for approximately the next offering period, after which the remaining shares would be insufficient to meet the anticipated demand for shares under the Purchase Plan during the offering period that commences on January 1, 2020.
-Thus, the increase in the shares available for issuance under the Purchase Plan pursuant to the amendment and restatement is necessary to allow us to continue to provide an employee stock purchase plan beyond January 1, 2020 without interruption.
+After giving effect to the purchase date that occurred on June 30, 2021, only 25,079 shares remained available for purchase under the Purchase Plan.
+Based on historical usage, we estimate that these shares would not have been sufficient for the offering period that commenced on July 1, 2021.
+Thus, the increase in the shares available for issuance under the Purchase Plan pursuant to the amendment and restatement is necessary to allow us to continue to provide an employee stock purchase plan beyond July 1, 2021 without interruption.

 Factors Considered in Determining Proposed Increase to Share Reserve.
-Our Board approved the Restated Purchase Plan based upon a recommendation of the Compensation and Human Resources Committee.
-In making its determination, the Compensation and Human Resources Committee and the Board considered various factors in determining the appropriate number of shares to be added to the share reserve under the Purchase Plan, including an analysis of certain burn rate, dilution and overhang metrics and the costs of the increase in the share reserve.
+In making its determination to approve the Restated Purchase Plan, our Board considered various factors in determining the appropriate number of shares to be added to the share reserve under the Purchase Plan, including an analysis of certain burn rate, dilution and overhang metrics and the costs of the increase in the share reserve.

-Our fiscal years 2019, 2018 and 2017 annual gross burn rates for the Purchase Plan were 0.48%, 0.39% and 0.36%, respectively (calculated by dividing the number of shares issued under the Purchase Plan during the applicable fiscal year by the weighted-average number of shares outstanding during such fiscal year).
-This represents a three-year average burn rate of 0.41% of common shares outstanding.
+Our fiscal years 2021, 2020 and 2019 annual gross burn rates for the Purchase Plan were 0.96%, 0.50% and 0.48%, respectively (calculated by dividing the number of shares issued under the Purchase Plan during the applicable fiscal year by the weighted-average number of shares outstanding during such fiscal year).
+This represents a three-year average burn rate of 0.65% of common shares outstanding.

-In fiscal years 2019, 2018 and 2017, our fiscal year end overhang rates for the Purchase Plan were 0.82%,1.33% and 0.36%, respectively (calculated by dividing the number of shares remaining available for issuance under the Purchase Plan by the number of our shares outstanding at the end of the applicable fiscal year).
-If approved, the issuance of the additional 800,000 shares to be reserved under the Restated Purchase Plan would dilute the holdings of stockholders by an additional 1.31%, based on the number of shares of Viasat common stock outstanding as of July 1, 2019.
+In fiscal years 2021, 2020 and 2019, our fiscal year end overhang rates for the Purchase Plan were 0.49%, 1.57% and 0.82%, respectively (calculated by dividing the number of shares remaining available for issuance under the Purchase Plan by the number of our shares outstanding at the end of the applicable fiscal year).
+If approved, the issuance of the additional 2,500,000 shares reserved under the Restated Purchase Plan would dilute the holdings of stockholders by an additional 3.41%, based on the number of shares of Viasat common stock outstanding as of July 1, 2021.

-Based on this historical usage of shares under the Purchase Plan, we estimate that the additional authorized shares being requested under the Restated Purchase Plan would be sufficient for awards for approximately four additional six-month offering periods (or through approximately December 31, 2021; however, we reserve the right to request additional shares for issuance under the Restated Purchase Plan prior to that date).
+Based on this historical usage of shares under the Purchase Plan, we estimate that the additional authorized shares being requested under the Restated Purchase Plan would be sufficient for awards for approximately eight additional six-month offering periods (or through approximately June 30, 2025; however, we reserve the right to request additional shares for issuance under the Restated Purchase Plan prior to that date).
 However, the actual usage rate of the Restated Purchase Plan may differ from historical usage rates and will depend on various factors, including employee participation levels, changes in our stock price and hiring activity, which we cannot predict with any degree of certainty at this time.
-The total aggregate equity value of the 800,000 additional shares being requested, based on the per share closing price of Viasat common stock on July 1, 2019 (\$81.42), is approximately \$65.1 million.
+The total aggregate equity value of the 2,500,000 additional shares being requested, based on the per share closing price of Viasat common stock on July 1, 2021 (\$49.94), is approximately \$124.9 million.

-PROPOSAL 4 • Amendment and Restatement of the Employee Stock Purchase Plan
+PROPOSAL 5 • Amendment and Restatement of the Employee Stock Purchase Plan